ashwindino/ashwindino/README.md

-# Welcome to My GitHub Profile! 👨‍💻
+# Welcome to My GitHub Profile!👨‍💻

 ## About Me
-I'm a passionate **Application Developer** and **Software Engineer** with a strong interest in building scalable, efficient applications.
-I'm actively seeking **Information Technology** roles where I can contribute my skills and grow professionally.
+I'm a passionate **App Developer** and **Software Engineer** with a strong interest in building a scalable and efficient applications.
+I'm actively seeking  for an **Information Technology** roles where I can contribute my skills and grow professionally.

 **Location:** Nagercoil, Tamil Nadu
 **Email:** [ashwindino66@gmail.com]